adrianw-eecs/Self_Driving_Car_Simulator/README.md

 Epoch 10/10
 20000/20000 [==============================] - 118s - loss: 0.0278 - val_loss: 0.0172
 ```
+#### Overfitting
+When testing *model-V1.07* around epoch 15 the model was able to comfortably make laps on the desert track.
+All models after that were also able to make full laps on this track.
+However when I tested the model against a new enviroment the forest track, I found that epoch 15 was able to perform better than all the models after it that had more training and better loss function scores.
+The later models were unable to detect the road on the forest track and couldn't make it past the first turn.
+This is the problem of overfitting.

 ## Future Steps:
 1. Add Lane Detection